L carrier: Principles

 Starting in 1911, telephone networks used frequency-division multiplexing to carry several voice channels on a single physical circuit, beginning with the first Type C carrier in that year, which heterodyned three voice channels stacked on top of one voice circuit.
-L-carrier systems were loaded by multiplexing and supermultiplexing single sideband channels, using the long-standard 12 channel voice "group" produced by Type A channel banks, occupying a frequency spectrum between 60 and 108 kHz.
-This basic "group" was the entire line spectrum on previous long haul carrier systems, such as Types J and K. The first Type A-1 channel banks appeared for use on Type J open wire carrier in 1934.
-It was the work of Espenschied and Herman Affel of Bell Labs who patented piezoelectric crystal lattice filters to provide sharp bandpass cutoff that made all single-sideband carrier work.
-Such lattice filters were the heart of all analog multiplex systems using single-sideband/carrier suppressed architecture until active IC-based filtering became available in the mid-1970s.
+L carrier systems were loaded by multiplexing and supermultiplexing single sideband channels, using the long-standard 12-channel "voice group" produced by Type A channel banks, occupying a frequency spectrum between 60 and 108 kHz.
+This basic group was the entire line spectrum on previous long-haul carrier systems, such as Types J and K. The first Type A-1 channel banks appeared for use on Type J open-wire carrier in 1934.
+It was the work of Espenschied and Herman Affel of Bell Labs who patented piezoelectric crystal lattice filters to provide sharp bandpass cutoff that made all single-sideband carriers work.
+Such lattice filters were the heart of all analog multiplex systems using single-sideband/carrier-suppressed architecture until active IC-based filtering became available in the mid-1970s.

 In single-sideband modulation schemes, twelve voice channels would be modulated into a channel group.
 In turn, five groups could themselves be multiplexed by a similar method into a supergroup, containing 60 voice channels.
-One 48 kHz group-band circuit was sometimes used for a single high speed data link rather than for voice circuits.
+One 48 kHz group-band circuit was sometimes used for a single high-speed data link rather than for voice circuits.
 Also, entire supergroups could be dedicated as a single data channel running a data rate of 56 kbit/s as early as the late 1960s.

-In long distance systems, supergroups were multiplexed into mastergroups of 300 voice channels (European CCITT hierarchy) or 600 (AT&T Long Lines Type L-600 Multiplex) for transmission by coaxial cable or microwave.
+In long-distance systems, supergroups were multiplexed into mastergroups of 300 voice channels (European CCITT hierarchy) or 600 (AT&T Long Lines Type L-600 Multiplex) for transmission by coaxial cable or microwave.

 There were even higher levels of multiplexing, and it became possible to send thousands of voice channels over a single circuit.
 For example, Type L-4 system used the "Multi-Master Group" system to stack six U600 mastergroups into the L4 line spectrum, while the same hardware was modified to take three of these MMG spectra and stack them into an early L5 line spectrum.
 Later advancements in technology allowed for even more stacking on the Type L-5E, allowing 22 mastergroups to be stacked into a 66 MHz line spectrum.
 The accompanying diagrams are of the process of a Bell System A type channel bank forming a mastergroup in three stages.